Sanya-Bahl/Cookit/README.md

 - a simple text editor/ HTML CSS and Javascript editor
 ### Running the code
 - clone or download this repository
+- to install npm packages, run the following command in REPL.

+     npm i express

 - run the source code on the editor.